 The Data Expo data set consists of several atmospheric measurements taken at many different locations and at several time points.
-A database design that we developed for storing these data consisted of three tables: one for the location data, one for the time data, and one for the atmospheric measurements (see Section 5.6.5).
+A database design that we developed for storing these data consisted of three tables: one "itdt" - 2010/11/2 - 12:12 - page 140 - #166 for the location data, one for the time data, and one for the atmospheric measurements (see Section 5.6.5).
 The database schema is reproduced below for easy reference.